 - i.
-GameChanger Electronic Scorekeeping. - a.
+GameChanger Electronic Scorekeeping: - a.
 GameChanger shall be used as the official scorebook for all Major and Minor division games, rather than a paper scorebook.
 The use of GameChanger allows uniform stats to be automatically calculated for players.
-GameChanger also potentially allows individuals that are not able to attend the game to follow the game live via the internet.
+GameChanger also potentially allows individuals that are not able to attend the game to follow the game live via the internet. - b.

-- b.
 For Moreland v.
-Moreland games, the Home team is to use the Head to Head Scoring function (where the scorekeeper is scoring for both teams - see the GameChanger site for more details).
-Both teams shall not use GameChanger in a Head to Head scoring mode. - c.
-The Home team has the right to use a paper scorebook in lieu of GameChanger but the game must to be entered into GameChanger before the next game or within 24 hours, whichever comes first. - d.
-If the Home team declines to use GameChanger during the game the Visiting team has the right to score the game using GameChanger but should mirror the scoring as recorded in the official book.
+Moreland games, the Home team is to use the Head to Head Scoring function (where the scorekeeper is scoring for both teams see the GameChanger site for more details).
+Both teams shall not use GameChanger in a Head to Head scoring mode.